Mom · Momager · Writer · Founder · Traveler ·

 All of them.

-I'm building the platforms I needed but couldn't find.
-And raising my critically-appraised son to know the world the way I know it: fully, on purpose, without apology.
+Now the rooms are ones I was never expected to reach, and the stages are ones they'll swear were handed to me.
+I'm building the platforms I needed and couldn't find, and raising a critically-acclaimed son to know the world the way I do: fully, on purpose, without apology.

-I've never entered a room halfway.
 And there's no point in starting now.

 There's only one Neola Husbands.

 My mother made sure of it.
 She ordained it.
+I enforce it. ◼

 For the ones taking all of it.